silvacms/documentation/source/buildout.rst

 ``zope2``

    Zope 2 installation.
-You may don't want to change that parts.
+You may not want to change that part, as it's rarely needed for Silva.
 Available options are defined `on the zope2install recipe description page
    <http://pypi.python.org/pypi/plone.recipe.zope2install>`_.

 ``silva-all``

-   Is all Silva software, coming from the Infrae SVN repository.
+   All Silva software, coming from the Infrae SVN repository.

 ``instance``

-   Is your Zope 2 instance.
+   Your Zope 2 instance.
 You may want to add/customize settings here.
 All available options are referenced `on the zope2instance recipe description page
    <http://pypi.python.org/pypi/plone.recipe.zope2instance>`_.

-To extends modify settings in a part, you just add it your configuration file, ``buildout.cfg``.
-For instance to change the port number of your zope instance, add this:
+To extend or modify settings in a part, you just add it to your configuration file, ``buildout.cfg``.
+For instance to change the port number of your zope instance to 8086, add this:

 .. code-block:: ini